 Bonus: Year in Review

-Because I’ve been using Duolingo for awhile now, I’ve seen their application change and grow, and it’s clear they’re focused on engagement and retention of users.
+Because I’ve been using Duolingo for a while now, I’ve seen their application change and grow, and it’s clear they’re focused on engagement, retention of users, and user experience.
 I love seeing how they work to keep users excited about the language learning process when it can take years to complete a course.

 At the end of 2020, they added a “Year in Review” for their users, which showed how your work throughout the year culminated in actual learning.
 It brought together their core components of gamification, challenges, and community beautifully and was something I was proud enough to share.